stefanhoelzl/ansible-bamboo-agent-collection/README.md

 ## Development
 ### Dependencies
 The only required dependencies are `ansible` and `black` (enforces code formatting policy).
+Optional can `docker-compose` be used to run the acceptance test suite.
 A `Dockerfile` which specifies a development image is located in `.devcontainer`.
 This can be used as a standalone container or with the [VS Code Remote Extension](https://code.visualstudio.com/docs/remote/remote-overview).

+### Packaging
+Run `./build.sh` to package the collection.
+The package can be found in the `release` directory.

 ### Testing
 Integration and unit tests can be run with